Manderson55/bamazon/README.md

 ##### Manager Option: View Low Inventory

-If a manager selects `View Low Inventory`, then it will list all items with an inventory count lower than five.
+If a manager selects `View Low Inventory`, it will print all products with an inventory count lower than five.

 ![Manager Options Low Inventory](https://manderson55.github.io/bamazon/images/bamazonManager_lowInventory.png)

 ##### Manager Option: Add to Inventory

 If a manager selects `Add to Inventory`, the app will display a prompt that will let the manager "add more" of any item currently in the store.
+After proper validation, when the new product is added this screen will be displayed:

 ![Manager Options Add to Inventory](https://manderson55.github.io/bamazon/images/bamazonManager_addToInventory.png)